- Legal Framework

 A priority repair is work that is required to fix a problem that is not urgent (or emergency), but that is causing significant inconvenience and could develop into a health, safety or security risk if not fixed promptly.

-Priority repairs are completed within four days of the issue being reported.
+Priority repairs are completed within five (5) calendar days of the issue being reported.
 Examples of priority repairs include:

 - hot water is slow to heat or external hot water service is leaking;